-The amount you’re willing to put down on the house will also determine the price of house you can buy.
-The more you save, the more you’ll be able to afford, which gives you more options to choose from.
+The amount you're willing to put down on the house will also determine how much you can afford.
+The more you save, the more you'll be able to afford, which gives you more options to choose from.
 Try to save 20% or more, especially if you want to go into your loan without PMI.

 Be Patient, Act Fast

-It may seem like a contradiction, but one of the best things you can do when purchasing a house in a seller’s market is be patient.
+It may seem like a contradiction, but being patient is one of the best things you can do when purchasing a house in a seller's market.
 Carefully search listings for the right house and be sure about the listing before you make the offer.
-Once you’re confident in the listing, though, act fast!
-You don’t want someone else to snatch it up before you even get an offer in.
+Once you're confident in the listing, though, act fast!
+You don't want someone else to snatch it up before you even get an offer in.

 Selling in a Sellers Market

 Selling your home in a seller's market is exhilarating!
 Although the process can go pretty fast from listing to close, there are a few things you should do to make sure you get the best price for your home.

 Using a local real estate agent who is an expert in the community you are selling in is crucial to selling your home fast for a good price.
 They'll be able to help you list your home at a good price and help field any lowball offers.
 While there are many ways to locate a great agent, it's best to choose an agent that has great reviews to ensure you have the best experience.

 While your house is bound to go fast once it hits the market, it's best to know what repairs and renovations(if any) that will increase the value of the home.
 Some of these repairs include replacing your roof, repairing your deck, and filling any holes in the wall.